JanDeDobbeleer/oh-my-posh/docs/docs/upgrading.md

 ## Enter V3

-This bring us to the first change, to allow a cross platform experience, [Oh My Posh V3][v3] is written entirely in [Go][golang].
+This brings us to the first change, to allow a cross-platform experience, [Oh My Posh V3][v3] is written entirely in [Go][golang].
-That way, cross platform binaries can be shipped which render the same prompt using the same config anywhere.
+That way, cross-platform binaries can be shipped which render the same prompt using the same config anywhere.

 The configuration is changed from `$ThemeSettings` towards a `.json` file that only contains the configuration for the blocks and segments you want to render.
 See [concept][introduction] for more context on that part.